The Dynamics of Rank-Maximal and Popular Matchings

+$s'_i$ and $C'$ are vertex disjoint.
+When we apply the alternating path $s'_i$ to $M_i$ obtaining $N'_i$, it does not affect the vertices of $C'$.
+Hence, every edge of $C'$ belongs to some rank-maximal matching of $H_i$, because we can also apply $s'_i$ to a rank-maximal matching $M'_i=M_i \oplus C'$ of $G_i$ and obtain a rank-maximal matching $N''_i$ of $H_i$.

+If phase $i$ is augmenting, every path of $S_i$ path ends at a free vertex in $M_i$.
+After the application of $s_i$, $u$ is the only matched vertex in $Alive(i+1) \cup AV_i$ reachable from $C$.
+Hence, once again $u$ is one of the endpoints of $P'$.
+The rest of the proof is analogous to the previous case.
+This completes the proof. \end{proof}

 It remains to show how to efficiently compute $EG$-decompositions of graphs $H'_i$ given $\tilde{H}_i$.
-Note that we cannot simply apply Lemma \ref{hgDec} multiple times for each of the graphs $\tilde{H}_i$, as such an approach would lead to an algorithm of complexity $O(rm)$.
+Note that we cannot simply apply Lemma \ref{hgDec} a multiple number of times for each of the graphs $\tilde{H}_i$, as such an approach would lead to an algorithm of complexity $\mathcal{O}(rm)$.